-- There were no rating actions among Taiwan structured finance ratings in 2021. - We have assigned 93 structured finance ratings since the beginning of 2003.
-Of these 93 ratings, there were five defaults, making the overall lifetime default rate 5.4%. - The lifetime upgrade rate is 47.3%, and the lifetime downgrade rate is 11.8%.
+- There were no rating actions among Taiwan structured finance ratings in 2023. - Among the 95 ratings assigned since the start of 2003, there have been five defaults, making the overall lifetime default rate 5.3%. - The lifetime upgrade rate is 47.4%, and the lifetime downgrade rate is 11.6%.

-The credit quality of structured finance securities rated by Taiwan Ratings Corp. were stable in 2021.
-There were no upgrades or downgrades during the year.
+The credit quality of structured finance securities rated by Taiwan Ratings Corp. remained stable in 2023, given there were no rating actions across the four tranches from two deals with outstanding ratings at the start of the year.

-This S&P Global Ratings Research study documents default and transition rates for structured finance securities-also referred to as securitization notes or tranches-rated by Taiwan Ratings Corp.
-The study covers 93 long-term ratings from 31 Taiwan-originated structured finance transactions that we have rated since 2003.
+This S&P Global Ratings Credit Research & Insights study documents default and transition rates for structured finance securities--also referred to as securitization notes or tranches--rated by Taiwan Ratings Corp.
+The study covers 95 long-term ratings from 32 Taiwan-originated structured finance transactions that we rated since 2003.

-The statistics presented in this study should not be generalized to draw conclusions about the credit performance of other new or existing structured finance transactions because of the relatively small number of securities included in this study, short time period, concentration on certain securitized collateral types, and limited number of defaults during the review period.
+The statistics presented in this study should not be generalized to draw conclusions about the credit performance of other new or existing structured finance transactions because of the relatively small number of securities included in this study, short time period, concentration on certain securitized collateral types, and limited number of defaults occurring during the review period.
 For these reasons, comparisons between this study and other similar studies may be misleading.